The Zilber--Pink conjecture for products of curves with highly degenerate reduction

 \subsection{Statement of results}

 In \cite[Proposition 1]{dogra}, a version of Conjecture \ref{conj1} was proved when $n<g$ and with $\mathbb{C}$ replaced by $\Q _p $ (this was a simple special case of a more general result for families of curves \cite[Theorem 1]{dogra}).
 This was deduced from the Chabauty--Coleman method together with classical functional transcendence results.
 In the present paper we will show that the same strategy can be enriched to prove the following theorem, which provides a proof of infinitely many new instances of Conjecture \ref{conj1}.
 To explain the result, recall that the \textit{dual graph} of a stable curve $C$ is the graph $\Gamma $ with $V(\Gamma )$ equal to the set of irreducible components of $C$, and $E(\Gamma )$ the set of singular points of of $X$.
 Since all singularities are double points, each singular point $e$ lies on at most two irreducible components of $X$, and these are the vertices it connects.
 In particular, loops and multiple edges are allowed.
 For $S$ a subset of $V(\Gamma )$, we let $E(S)$ denote the set of edges which have an element of $S$ as an end point.
-Finally, for a vertex $v$ of the dual graph we let $g(v)$ denote the genus of the corresponding irreducible component. \begin{theorem} Let $X/\mathcal{O}_{\overline{\Q }_p }$ be a stable genus $g$ curve with smooth generic fibre $X_{\overline{\Q }_p }$.
+Finally, for a vertex $v$ of the dual graph we let $g(v)$ denote the genus of the corresponding irreducible component. \begin{theorem} Let $X/\overline{\Z }_p $ be a stable genus $g$ curve with smooth generic fibre $X_{\overline{\Q }_p }$.
 Let $\Gamma $ denote the dual graph of $X_{\overline{\F }_p }$ in the sense above.
 Suppose that

 Then Conjecture \ref{conj1} holds for $X_{\mathbb{C}}$ and $n$. \end{theorem} \begin{remark} Although the conditions on the reduction type may seem quite restrictive, for any $n$ and any $p$ there will be a $g_n$ such that, for all $g\geq g_n$, there are infinitely many curves $X$ (over $\overline{\Q }$) which satisfy the conditions at some prime above $p$.
-Namely, for any $n$, for sufficiently large $g$ the conditions on the dual graph will be satisfied on a nonempty closed subset of $\overline{M}_g -M_g $, and we can simply choose a lift of an $\overline{\F }_p $ point of this subset to an $\overline{\Z }$ point whose generic fibre lies in $M_g$.
-For example, when $n=2$, we can find curves of genus at least 8 which satisfy the conditions of the theorem. \end{remark}
+Namely, for any $n$, for sufficiently large $g$ we can construct a stable curve over $\overline{\F }_p $ such that $n\leq \min \{g-\# E(S)-2\sum _{v\in S}^n g(v ):S\subset V(\Gamma ), \# S\leq n \}$.
+By the deformation theory of stable curves \cite[\S 3]{DM}, this curve can be deformed to a curve over $\overline{\Z }_p $ with smooth generic fibre.
+For example, when $n=2$, we can find curves of genus at least 7 which satisfy the conditions of the theorem (see remark \ref{rmk:example} below). \end{remark}